dms-vep/RABV_Pasteur_G_DMS/README.md

-# Deep mutational scanning of the Rabies glycoprotein (G) Pasteur Strain using a barcoded pseudotyped lentiviral platform
+# Pseudovirus deep mutational scanning of the rabies glycoprotein (G) from the Pasteur strain
 Study by Arjun Aditham, Caelan Radford, Caleb Carr, and Jesse Bloom.
+Please see [Aditham et al (2024)](https://www.biorxiv.org/content/10.1101/2024.12.17.628970v1) for full details about the study.

 This repo contains data and analyses from deep mutational scanning experiments on the Rabies glycoprotein (G).
 All experiments were performed on the Pasteur strain of rabies [NC_001542.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_001542.1).